 - Substance abuse awareness

-Given that, according to research by Mind, men are statistically more likely to use coping mechanisms that could be harmful, such as using drugs or alcohol, companies might consider providing education on substance abuse, access to counselling, and support for those struggling with addiction.
+Given that, according to research by Mind, men are statistically more likely to use coping mechanisms that could be harmful, such as using drugs or alcohol, companies might consider offering education on substance misuse, along with confidential support for employees who may be struggling.

 Read more: The last taboo: Addressing addiction and recovery in workplace wellbeing